arytontediarjo/mpower-gait-analysis/README.md

 ### 2. Generate featurized data:

 ```bat
 make data
 ```

+Running this make command will featurize all gait data in synapse database.

 ### 3. Update data with new records:
 ```bat
 make update
 ```

+Running this make command will update featurized data by comparing new recordId (unique identifier) with kept records (unique identifier) and append to the feature data with  new recordId.

 ### 4. Generate cleaned demographics information: